orvi-tmp/learning-c-with-pebble/chapter7.md

      for (i=0; i<19; i++)
         for (j=0; j<19; j++) {
-            if (numbers[i] > numbers[i+1]) {
+            if (numbers[j] > numbers[j+1]) {
-                temp = numbers[i];
+                temp = numbers[j];
-                numbers[i] = numbers[i+1];
+                numbers[j] = numbers[j+1];
-                numbers[i+1] = numbers[i];
+                numbers[j+1] = temp;
             }
         }
     }

-Here, we have an array of 20 floating point numbers, initialized with a for loop to have random numbers as their values.
+Here, we have an array of 20 integer numbers, initialized with a for loop to have random numbers as their values.
 Then we use a Bubble Sort algorithm to sort the items in the array in ascending order.
 A Bubble Sort is really an inefficient algorithm, but it is a very nice example of array manipulation.
 We repeatedly go through the array, swapping adjacent array elements that are out of order.

 As an algorithm, the Bubble Sort is not very good in terms of performance.
 However, the example above is an especially bad version of the Bubble Sort.
 Exercise 7.1 will ask you to make it perform better.